Marshall M. Parks: Legacy

-Perhaps Parks' greatest legacy are the 160 fellows he trained in pediatric ophthalmology and strabismus.
-Many of these former fellows have gone on to leadership positions within the field themselves.
+Parks trained over 160 fellows in pediatric ophthalmology and strabismus; many of his former fellows later held leadership positions in the field.

 Dr. Kenneth Wright, a former Parks fellow and current director of Pediatric Ophthalmology Research and Education at Cedars-Sinai Medical Center in Los Angeles, published a tribute to Dr. Parks in the medical text Pediatric Ophthalmology & Strabismus, calling him “the driving force that has led to the development and maturation of our specialty, pediatric ophthalmology and strabismus.”

 Family life

 Parks and his late wife, Angeline Miller Parks, raised eleven children.
 Following the death of his first wife, Parks and Martha McSteen Parks married and resided in Washington, D.C. for 14 years prior to his death.
 He is a devout Catholic.